 - Professionals who assist us in putting together, printing and delivering the Trust for London newsletter and website content, and our IT support and data storage provider(s); and (occasionally)

 - Other organisations whose work may be of interest to you (by introducing you to them).

 We may also process your personal data for our compliance with our legal obligations.
 In this respect, we may use your personal data to comply with subject access requests of others, tax legislation, safeguarding requirements (for example those required by the Charity Commission), for the prevention and detection of crime, and in order to assist the police and other competent authorities with investigations (including criminal investigations).
 In this respect, we may provide your personal data to our professional advisers, where this is necessary for us to obtain their advice or assistance.

-In some circumstances TfL may seek your specific consent to process your personal data: for example, if we wish to use your name, likeness or an attributed quote in our newsletter, on our website or in marketing materials; or where we wish to put you in touch with other funders and external agencies and/or representatives of other grant recipients.
+In some circumstances Trust for London may seek your specific consent to process your personal data: for example, if we wish to use your name, likeness or an attributed quote in our newsletter, on our website or in marketing materials; or where we wish to put you in touch with other funders and external agencies and/or representatives of other grant recipients.

 We will normally seek consent when processing your medical information such as dietary requirements or other information about your health, such as for our records.
 At times the processing of personal data concerning your health may be necessary to protect your vital interests (such as your immediate safety) and it may not be appropriate to seek your consent in such circumstances.

 If you have given your consent and you wish to withdraw it, please contact us using the contact details below.
 Please note that where our processing of your personal data does not rely on your consent, we may not be able to fulfil your request (please see Your Rights section below).